 The worth, merit or importance of a property as conveyed by an architectural, spatial, spiritual or cultural element of the property or its past.
-The heritage value of a historic place is embodied in its character-defining elements.
+The heritage value of an historic place is embodied in its character-defining materials, forms, location, spatial configurations, uses and cultural associations or meanings.